mainmatter/ember-vite-codemod/README.md

 - [vite.config.mjs](https://github.com/embroider-build/app-blueprint/blob/main/files-override/shared/vite.config.mjs)
 - [babel.config.cjs](https://github.com/embroider-build/app-blueprint/blob/main/files/js/babel.config.cjs)

-### Moving `index.html` at the root
+### Moving `index.html` to the root

 Vite expects the `index.html` to be at the root of the app.
-The codemod will move your existing `app/index.html` at the root rather than creating a new file, this way it keeps all the customizations you added.
+The codemod will move your existing `app/index.html` to the root rather than creating a new file, this way it keeps all the customizations you added.

 ### Running code replacements on... `index.html`